How To Become A Web Developer Without A Degree

 Devote Time To Personal and Professional Development

 It is essential to be self-aware and to realize where you need to grow.
 I hate to tell you this, but if someone told you you’re perfect, they might be lying.
 I’m pretty sure they’re lying.
 I’m sorry, don’t get mad at me about it.
-I’m just telling you the truth.
+I’m simply conveying the truth to you.

 Strengthen your weaknesses.
 This can look like professional development.
 Read some self-development books, take some online classes, or seek out mentorship.
 I have read many self-development books in the past that have helped me work with people better and understand everyone’s unique personality.